Dave Ramsey Money Tips

 4. Assess Your Spending

-If you have listened to or watched Dave Ramsey before you’ll know that you need to be aware of what you are spending your money on and making sure your money is working for you.
+If you have listened to or watched the Dave Ramsey show before you’ll know that you need to be aware of what you are spending your money on and making sure your money is working for you.

 This simply means you aren’t thoughtlessly charging this, that and everything without being aware of how it fits into your budget.
 I believe it’s called casual spending.